Skip to main content

 • only mintable starting from a given time or block height

-• only mintable if proof of work is demontrated, as in mining Bitcoin but with lower difficulty
+• only mintable if proof of work is demonstrated, as in mining Bitcoin but with lower difficulty

 • only mintable by holders of a certain different token